Eric Thames hits 11th homer in Brewers' 9-1 rout of Reds

+There's little doubt Eric Thames can rip apart the Cincinnati Reds at this point.
+He got plenty of help from his teammates Tuesday night.

-Eric Thames hit his major league-leading 11th home run — his sixth against Cincinnati this season — and the Milwaukee Brewers cruised to a 9-1 victory over the Reds on Tuesday night.
+The slugger hit his major league-leading 11th home run — his eighth against Cincinnati this season — and the Milwaukee Brewers cruised to a 9-1 victory over the Reds.

-In his first season with the Brewers, Thames capped a five-run sixth with a two-run drive off reliever Robert Stephenson.
+In his first season with the Brewers, Thames capped a five-run sixth with a two-run drive off reliever Robert Stephenson, setting a franchise record for most home runs in April.

+"Any time a guy goes on a run like this, you're in awe a little bit," Brewers manager Craig Counsell said.
+"It's different, for sure.
+It's still hard to do.
+I think everybody still appreciates that.
+It's not easy to do.
+He's going up there, taking great swings."

+Thames is the first player in the modern era to homer in each of his first six games against an opponent, according the Elias Sports Bureau.
+No other player has eight home runs total this season.

 Hernan Perez had a pair of RBI triples, then homered off Stephenson leading off the sixth, and Jonathan Villar had a pair of two-run singles.

-Note: This story has been corrected to show Thames has eight homers against Cincinnati, not six.